 Appeals must be submitted within seven days from the day the student is notified the outcome of the case in a manner prescribed by the Director of Student Conduct.
 Once an appeal is properly lodged, all outcomes associated with the process are held in abeyance until the appeal is decided.

-Appeals are reviewed by the Appeal Board, which makes a non-binding recommendation to the Senior Associate Vice President, who then makes the final decision regarding the appeal.
-The Senior Associate Vice President will decide on one of the following outcomes:
+Appeals are reviewed by the Appeal Board, which makes a non-binding recommendation to the Assistant Vice President for Community, who then makes the final decision regarding the appeal.
+The Acting Assistant Vice President for Community will decide on one of the following outcomes:

 1. Affirm the original finding and sanction.

 2. Affirm the original finding but issue a new sanction, which may be of greater or lesser severity.

 3. Remand the case back to the hearing body to correct a procedural or factual defect.
 The outcome of a remanded case may again be appealed.